TurboGears/tg2docs/docs/main/BasicMoves.rst

 .. _Pylons: http://www.pylons.org
 .. _`Wikipedia page`: http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller

-.. todo:: I'm not sure where we have additional information yet, but it should be linked here, when it is identified.
+.. todo:: Difficulty: Medium.
+I'm not sure where we have additional information yet, but it should be linked here, when it is identified.